 Exercising, even at extreme levels, does not accelerate the calcium buildup in arteries more often seen in marathoners and fitness enthusiasts, according to new research published in JAMA Cardiology from UT Southwestern and the Cooper Institute.

-A person’s calcium level helps predict risk for and stroke from a cardiovascular condition called atherosclerosis.
+A person’s calcium level helps predict risk for heart attack and stroke from a cardiovascular condition called atherosclerosis.
 Although previous research has shown highly active people are at greater risk of more calcium in their arteries, researchers had not determined whether exercise would accelerate the levels.

 Dr. Ben Levine, a UT Southwestern cardiologist and co-author on the study, says the findings are “reassuring” to fitness enthusiasts with high calcium scores who want to reap the benefits of exercise without increasing their risk of heart disease.